I started writing about "RDO" when I noticed how little info was available online.

 Rockstar announced that with its Bounty Hunter Expansion update that you will no longer be capable of doing a Daily Challenge streak past 28 days.
 As you can imagine this is not sitting well with some people in the community.
 Though in my opinion this is going to help cut down on the obsession of having a streak that goes on for multiple days.
 This move positively will cut down on the people who feel shackled to NEEDING to have a multi-day streak.
 I have read several posts that make this need for a constant streak almost sound like addiction, and in some cases the player feels relieved when their streak gets broken (at least I did).
 Considering the obsessive compulsive disorder of having "perfect streaks" this might not be a bad change.

+However I am not happy with the new amounts of Gold for doing Daily Challenges.
+Don't take my realistic thinking for a positive attitude toward this change.
+I am simply going to try to make the best of the hand Rockstar is dealing us.
 You might be concerned that you won’t make a decent amount of Gold, and that you will be forced to purchase it from now on.
 Daily Challenges are not going away, however Rockstar has changed the amounts of Gold by 50%.
-I wasn't happy about this myself personally, and we all know why it's like this now, however I did some math to maybe help put us at ease.
+I wasn't happy about this myself personally, and we all know why it's like this now, though hopefully after doing some math the follow will maybe put us at ease.

 Week 1 (Per Day/Week Total):